A Different Message to Jews and Gentiles

 Many rightly call John 20:28 the literal climax of John’s gospel, which began with “And God was the Word.”
-For here, Thomas recognized Christ was his God, YHVH ELOHIM, the ELOHIM of Israel.
+For here, Thomas recognized Christ was his God, Yihvah ELOHIM, the ELOHIM of Israel.

-The revelation that Christ was YHVH ELOHIM is the continual theme of John.
-John’s Gospel contains several “I AM” statements to show the fulfillment of God’s promise: “I will save them by He WILL BE their ELOHIM” (Hosea 1:7).
+The revelation that Christ was Yihvah ELOHIM is the continual theme of John.
+John’s Gospel contains several “I AM” statements to show the fulfillment of God’s promise: “I will save them by HE WILL BE their ELOHIM” (Hosea 1:7).

 2 Peter 1:1

 To those who have obtained like precious faith with us

 by the righteousness of our God and Savior Jesus Christ.